shedeurbarker/myML/README.md

 ## Next Steps

-After completing the full ML workflow (Steps 1-6), you can:
+After completing the full ML workflow (Steps 1-7), you can:

-1. **Customize Example Parameters**: Edit `example_device_parameters.json` to test different device configurations
+1. **Customize Example Parameters**: Edit `example_device_parameters.json` to test different device configurations and run Script 9 to optimize them
-2. **Run Optimization**: Apply optimization algorithms using the validated models to find optimal device parameters
+2. **Advanced Optimization**: Experiment with different optimization algorithms, constraints, and objective functions in Script 9
+3. **Multi-objective Optimization**: Extend Script 9 to balance efficiency, recombination, and other performance metrics
+4. **Batch Optimization**: Create scripts to optimize multiple device configurations automatically
-3. **Analyze Trade-offs**: Study the relationship between efficiency and recombination using the trained models
+5. **Analyze Trade-offs**: Study the relationship between efficiency and recombination using the trained models and optimization results
-4. **Scale to New Materials**: Extend the workflow to other solar cell material systems
+6. **Scale to New Materials**: Extend the workflow to other solar cell material systems
-5. **Deploy Models**: Use the trained models in production optimization systems
+7. **Deploy Models**: Use the trained models in production optimization systems

 ## Troubleshooting